 The method to charge the battery with the inverter is simple.
 Join the negative terminal of the inverter with the negative terminal of the battery with one of the electrical wires.

 And, join the positive terminal of the inverter with the positive terminal of the motorcycle battery.

-But before plugging in, you must measure the voltage of the motorcycle battery with your multimeter.
-If it’s nearly full, just plugin for a few minutes and then disconnect.
-Even for low voltage, you should not charge it for more than 10-15 minutes, otherwise you may find it overcharged.
+But before plugging it in, you must measure the voltage of the motorcycle battery with your multimeter.
+If it’s nearly full, just plug in for a few minutes and then disconnect.
+Even for low voltage, you should not charge it for more than 10-15 minutes, otherwise, you may find it overcharged.

 A motorcycle’s battery, while it stops, is really painful for the rider.
 It stresses the rider mentally who is accustomed to it.